-The Oregon Paid Family and Medical Leave Insurance (PFMLI) program will serve Oregonians by providing paid leave during life's important moments whether it's the: birth or adoption of a child, yours or a loved one's serious illness or if you have experienced domestic violence, sexual assault or harassment.
-The Oregon PFMLI Division is developing a program for all Oregon employers and employees that will provide easily accessible benefits that help our state, and each of us, maintain quality of life, economic stability, and peace of mind.
+The Paid Leave Oregon program will serve Oregonians by providing paid leave during life's important moments whether it's the: birth or adoption of a child, yours or a loved one's serious illness or if you have experienced domestic violence, sexual assault, stalking or harassment.
+Paid Leave Oregon is developing a program for all Oregon employers and employees that will provide easily accessible benefits that help our state, and each of us, maintain quality of life, economic stability, and peace of mind.

 The Employment Department is responsible for developing and administering this program.
 We are in the early stages of this process and will provide more information as it becomes available.
 We will request input from workers and businesses as we move forward with the planning and we expect to work closely with those impacted by this new program to make sure it meets the diverse needs throughout the state.

-Read the text of HB 2005, the Program Charter, and the guiding principles to learn more about our program.
+Read the text of HB 2005 and the Program Charter to learn more about our program.

 The scope of establishing the state's paid family and medical leave insurance program is outlined in ORS chapter 657B.
 The project is very large and consists of standing up an entire division within the Oregon Employment Department to develop and administer the PFMLI program for Oregonians.
 There are a number of critical work streams which include detailed project management plans outlining scope, schedule, and deliverables.
 The ultimate goal is to deliver benefits to Oregonians who qualify for this crucial program.
 To do that we need to: